UnaryLab/CryptOracle/README.md

 #### Key Highlights

-* 📊 **Reproducible evaluation** across workloads, parameter sets, and hardware vendors
+* **Reproducible evaluation** across workloads, parameter sets, and hardware vendors
-* ⚡ **Fast design-space exploration** via predictive models
+* **Fast design-space exploration** via predictive models
-* 🛠️ **Extensible backend support** - current release targets CPUs with OpenFHE; GPU back-ends and additional FHE libraries are on the roadmap
+* **Extensible backend support** - current release targets CPUs with OpenFHE; GPU backends and additional FHE libraries are on the roadmap
-* 🔍 **Rich metadata logging** - all security, algorithmic, and hardware settings plus raw and modeled results are stored in JSON/CSV for downstream analysis
+* **Rich metadata logging** - all security, algorithmic, and hardware settings plus raw and modeled results are stored in JSON/CSV for downstream analysis
-* 🤝 **Community-driven** - contributions of new benchmarks, hardware targets, and modeling techniques are welcome
+* **Community-driven** - contributions of new benchmarks, hardware targets, and modeling techniques are welcome

 ---